nonblocking/mashroom/README.md

 to install all dependencies and build the core packages.

-To start the test server run
+To start the test server:

+    cd packages/test/test-server1
     npm run dev

-in packages/test/test-server1.
 The test server will be available at http://localhost:5050